jqueuniet/netbox-go/apiv4_2/docs/ContactAssignmentRequest.md

 ### NewContactAssignmentRequest

-`func NewContactAssignmentRequest(objectType string, objectId int64, contact BriefContactRequest, ) *ContactAssignmentRequest`
+`func NewContactAssignmentRequest(objectType string, objectId int64, contact ContactAssignmentRequestContact, ) *ContactAssignmentRequest`

 NewContactAssignmentRequest instantiates a new ContactAssignmentRequest object This constructor will assign default values to properties that have it defined,